 When most people think about ending a marriage, stress and complex emotions are typically the first things that come to mind.
 Many couples think that divorces must involve conflict and animosity, but that doesn’t have to be the case.
-If you believe you and your spouse can dissolve the marriage in a calm manner with the shared goal of deciding what is fair for both parties, you may be able to skip the litigation process and opt for a collaborative divorce instead.
+If you believe you and your spouse can dissolve your marriage in a calm manner with a shared goal to decide what is fair for both parties, you may be able to skip the litigation process and opt for a collaborative divorce instead.

 Why Consider a Collaborative Divorce?

 When you decide to go the litigation route and take your divorce through the court systems, a judge has the temporary and final say in the conditions surrounding your divorce.
 In a collaborative divorce, however, you and your spouse remain in control, working together to achieve resolution.
 This route is more amicable and much less stressful.

 How to Execute a Washington Collaborative Divorce

 Both you and your spouse will need to retain a Washington collaborative divorce attorney to handle your case.
-Instead of looking out only for their client, the lawyers must work as a unit to figure out an agreeable end to the marriage.
+Instead of looking out only for their client, your lawyers will work together to figure out an agreeable end to the marriage.

-In addition to each of your lawyers, you will consult with experts such as accountants, real estate brokers, and a child custody specialist.
+In addition to each of your lawyers, you will consult with experts, including an accountant, a real estate broker, and a child custody specialist.
 These experts will be neutral, unlike in the traditional divorce process, and are there to help you make decisions that are best for everyone involved.

 To begin a collaborative divorce, an agreement must be signed stating that both spouses and lawyers agree to work out the details of the divorce in a respectful manner out of court.